Abss0x7tbh/massNS/README.md

 # Output

 ![domain's & ip's ](https://github.com/Abss0x7tbh/massNS/blob/master/ss_1.png)

 ![only ip's](https://github.com/Abss0x7tbh/massNS/blob/master/ss_2.png)

 # Exceptions

+- if the domain has a canonical name the tool would usually output just the canonical name.
-`awsdns` seems to not allow this.
+- `awsdns` seems to not allow this.

+# Non-Exceptions
 Other DNS providers that allow this are :

 - `*.ns.cloudflare.com`
 - `*.*.dynect.com/net`
 - `*.ultradns.net/org/biz/com`
 and a lot more..

+# Test Case

+Against Paypal the tool could gather `698` authoritative nameservers turned resolvers.

-**P.S** : This is a product of pure observation.
-I'm still poking at things to understand them properly.
-Please do share what you think of this approach.
+**P.S** : Please do share what you think of this approach.
 Thanks!